purcell3a/shopify-2021/README.md

 This is my application project for the front end shopify internshi application 2021 You can find the the project deployed at http://54.213.160.218/

 The color scheme was pulled directly from shopify's website.

 Listed:
 - The Challenge
 - The Technical Requirements
 - Extras
+- Directions for using the website
 - Stack
 - Issues
 - Directions for running on your machine